29 Mar The B2B Printer Guide: What Printer is Right for you?

 What forms of paper would you like to print?

 If you’re staff only requires traditional paper print-outs, you will be more likely to go with one category over another.
-Would you like to print envelops, brochures, index cards, labels, pre-paid postage, and more?
+Would you like to print envelopes, brochures, index cards, labels, pre-paid postage, and more?
 This is all important to consider before making a purchase.